The Mandatory Deadline for Presenting a REAL ID-Compliant License to TSA is Now May 7, 2025

 Rumor: The Department of Homeland Security is trying to build a national database with all of our information

 Fact: REAL ID does not build a national database nor does it grant the Federal Government or another state access to a state’s driver’s license data.
 REAL ID is not a national identification card.
 States and territories will continue to issue their own unique license, maintain their own records, and determine who may access those records and under what circumstances.

 Will the TSA accept your driver’s license as ID

-The TSA, a federal agency, has given several years notice that they will refuse to let passengers with non-compliant IDs to board flights as of October 1st, 2020.
-The TSA will accept your driver’s license as ID if it is a Real ID.
+The TSA, a federal agency, has given several years’ notice that they will refuse to let passengers with non-compliant IDs board flights as of May 3rd, 2023.
+The TSA will accept your driver’s license as an ID if it is a Real ID.
 If your driver’s license is non-compliant because it is not a REAL ID the TSA can ask you to provide another form of identification, like a passport, and if you don’t have it deny you access to the plane.